Help for parents and carers

 The Preparing for Adulthood Toolkit can help you and your young person make plans for the transition into adulthood.

-- How do I get a carer's assessment?What if I am a young carer?
+- How do I get a Carer's Assessment?

 As a carer of someone over 18 years old, you have the right to an assessment of your needs.

 As part of the young persons’ assessment within adult social care, the young person’s carer can have an assessment in their own right in relation to their care and responsibilities.

 If you would like an assessment, you have two options.